jpmillion/stock_screeners/README.md

 # StockScreeners

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/stock_screeners`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

-It will display stock screens to choose from and display the stocks with in those screens.
-User will have the option to choose a stock to get a summary of that stock.
+When the program begins it will display multiple stock screens.
+The user will then be asked to select a screen.
+The screen selected will display the stocks that match the critera of the selected screen.
+The user will then be asked to select a stock.
+A summary of the stock selected will be displayed.
+The user will then have the option to go back to the previous screen or restart the program or exit the program.

 ## Installation